-Contents of the RICOH InfoPrint Manager: Common Clients DVD-ROM shipped with InfoPrint Manager Server
+Contents of the RICOH InfoPrint Manager: Common Clients DVD-ROM shipped with InfoPrint Manager server

 Common Client Description InfoPrint Select for Windows and Linux InfoPrint Select lets you submit jobs to InfoPrint Manager from word processors, spreadsheets, and other desktop applications.
 You can submit jobs to InfoPrint Manager with print options or attributes, and you can also hold, release, and cancel jobs.
 InfoPrint Select comes with a powerful command line as well.
 AFP Printer Driver for Windows The AFP print driver lets you produce Advanced Function Presentation (AFP) output from desktop applications.
-Use the AFP print driver with InfoPrint Select to obtain a high degree of control over the appearance of your printed documents.
+Use the AFP print driver in conjunction with InfoPrint Select to obtain a high degree of control over the appearance of your printed documents.
 InfoPrint Manager GUIs InfoPrint Manager includes these GUIs: InfoPrint Manager Administration GUI InfoPrint Manager Operations GUI These GUIs are used for most of your day-to-day InfoPrint Manager tasks.
-InfoPrint Manager Notifications The InfoPrint Manager Notifications Client enables remote systems to receive messages generated by either an InfoPrint Manager AIX server, an InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
-SAP Clients (AIX, Linux, and Windows) SAP Client code is installed on a SAP system so that you can use the SAP system with either an InfoPrint Manager AIX server, an InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
-View the latest version of the RICOH InfoPrint Manager: SAP Planning and Configuring Guide in the RICOH Software Information Center at https://help. ricohsoftware.com/swinfocenter.
-InfoPrint Manager Command Line Client for AIX The AIX Client allows users to enter InfoPrint Manager commands (such as pdpr ) for AIX systems where InfoPrint Manager has not been installed, and allows users to enter the Ip , Ipr , and qprt AIX print commands on the AIX command line to a remote InfoPrint Manager AIX server, an InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
-InfoPrint Manager Command Line Client for Linux The Linux Client installs InfoPrint Manager command on a Linux system and allows users of Linux on Intel-based machines to issue InfoPrint commands over a TCP/IP- connected network to either an InfoPrint Manager AIX server, an InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
-InfoPrint Manager Command Line Client for Windows The InfoPrint Manager Command Line Client installs InfoPrint Manager command on a Windows system and lets users issue InfoPrint commands over a TCP/IP-connected network to either an InfoPrint Manager AIX server, an InfoPrint
+InfoPrint Manager Notifications The InfoPrint Manager Notifications Client enables remote systems to receive messages generated by either an InfoPrint Manager AIX server, InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
+SAP Clients (AIX, Linux, and Windows) SAP Client code is installed on an SAP system so that you can use the SAP system with either an InfoPrint Manager AIX server, InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
+See the RICOH InfoPrint Manager: SAP Planning and Configuring Guide in the RICOH Software Information Center at https://help.ricohsoftware.com/ swinfocenter.
+InfoPrint Manager Command Line Client for AIX The AIX Client lets you enter InfoPrint Manager commands (such as pdpr ) for AIX systems where InfoPrint Manager has not been installed, and lets you enter the lp , lpr , and qprt AIX print commands on the AIX command line to a remote InfoPrint Manager AIX server, InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
+InfoPrint Manager Command Line Client for Linux The Linux Client installs InfoPrint Manager command on a Linux system and lets Linux users on Intel-based machines to issue InfoPrint commands over a TCP/IP-connected network

-Common Client Description Manager Linux server, or an InfoPrint Manager Windows server.
+Common Client Description to either an InfoPrint Manager AIX server, InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
+InfoPrint Manager Command Line Client for Windows The InfoPrint Manager Command Line Client installs InfoPrint Manager command on a Windows system and lets you issue InfoPrint commands over a TCP/IP-connected network to either an InfoPrint Manager AIX server, InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.
 AFP Workbench Utility that allows you to view AFP files.
 InfoPrint Submit Express The InfoPrint Submit Express client allows you to submit ticketed jobs to InfoPrint Manager server over a TCP/IP- connected network to either an InfoPrint Manager AIX server, InfoPrint Manager Linux server, or an InfoPrint Manager Windows server.